 State officials acknowledged Thursday that they knew about intense criticism, a grand jury investigation and calls for the ouster of Dr. Nirav Shah over his handling of a four-year deadly public health crisis in Illinois.

 They say the new head of Maine’s Center for Disease Control and Prevention acted appropriately and followed federal protocols while Illinois’ director of public health.

 “Throughout our consideration of Dr. Shah, he has been forthright about his experience in Illinois — which includes successes in responding to the opioid crisis and improving the health of children — and his expertise will benefit Maine,” Maine Department of Health and Human Services Commissioner Jeanne Lambrew said in a statement issued Thursday.

-And, in an email to Pine Tree Watch on Thursday night, Gov. Janet Mills had praise for Shah, who is a Henry Luce Scholar, worked for the Ministry of Health in Cambodia, and holds both law and medical degrees:
+And, in an email on Thursday night, Gov. Janet Mills had praise for Shah, who is a Henry Luce Scholar, worked for the Ministry of Health in Cambodia, and holds both law and medical degrees:

 “The Department conducted an exhaustive, national search, and based on Dr. Shah’s credentials, I believe Commissioner Lambrew has selected a superbly qualified individual to lead the Maine CDC.”

 In announcing his appointment on May 23, the DHHS lauded Shah’s record of reducing infant mortality and childhood lead-poisoning rates during his time in Illinois.